-Ms. Zeyadeh is licensed to practice law in all Texas State Courts and he Federal District Courts for the Northern and Eastern District.
+Ms. Zeyadeh is licensed to practice law in Texas State Courts and the Federal District Courts for the Northern and Eastern District.
 Ms. Zeyadeh is a member of the Dallas Bar Association, Dallas Association of Young Lawyers, Texas Employment Lawyers Association, and National Employment Lawyers Association.

 J.D., Texas Tech University School of Law, 2017